Vietnam.vn - Nền tảng quảng bá Việt Nam

 As it advances toward the strategic supply center of Pokrovsk in eastern Ukraine, Russian troops are also advancing toward a coking coal mine that fuels the country's steel industry.

 Russian forces have moved within 12 kilometers of the town of Pokrovsk in Donetsk, overwhelming Ukrainian defenders with superior numbers and equipment.
-Thousands of residents have been evacuated and key road and rail links from the town are at risk of being cut off, Reuters reported.
+Thousands of residents have been evacuated and key road and rail links from the town are at risk of being cut off, according to Reuters.

 About 10 kilometers west of the town center, there is a mine that produces a special type of coal used to produce coke, an essential ingredient in steel production.
 Meanwhile, steel is second only to agriculture in terms of foreign exchange earnings for Ukraine.